-CATEGORIES Comedy, Independent, New Releases, Theatrical Reviews, Toronto International Film Festival, Roadside Attractions, Toronto Film Festival, Movie News, Reviews, New Releases, Cinematical
+CATEGORIES Comedy, Independent, New Releases, Theatrical Reviews, Toronto International Film Festival, Roadside Attractions, Toronto Film Festival, Movies, Reviews, New Releases, Cinematical

 Do people still say "keeping up with the Joneses"?
 I know we still jealously observe our neighbors' lifestyles and try to compete with them, but I think the expression has gone out of fashion.
 Here's hoping The Joneses, a dark and funny satire about consumerism, brings it back.

 The Joneses being kept up with here are a picture-perfect family, attractive and slim, with great teeth and apparent affection for one another.
 Steve (David Duchovny) and Kate (Demi Moore) are the parents; Jenn (Amber Heard) and Mick (Ben Hollingsworth) are their high-school-age children.
 They have just moved into a fabulous house in an upscale community and have become, almost instantly, the object of everyone's admiration.
 They wear the latest in fashions, drive the most stylish cars, and have the coolest new gadgets.
 Soon everyone in town is emulating them.